-- O Valuation services.
+- Valuation services.
 Our valuation services practice delivers expert valuation analysis to clients and their advisors.
 We perform valuations of businesses, financial interests, intellectual property, real property, machinery and equipment and other tangible and intangible assets.
-We anticipate combining this practice with our disputes and investigations practice in 2006.
-Our valuation services practice typically supports client needs in the following contexts: - Transactions: supporting clients' financial and tax reporting, especially in the context of acquisitions and other corporate transactions; - · Litigation or disputes: valuing businesses or assets; and - Bankruptcies: supporting the restructuring process or the sale of business assets. - O Interim management/Focused consulting.
+Our valuation services practice typically supports client needs in the following contexts: - Transactions: supporting clients' financial and tax reporting, especially in the context of acquisitions and other corporate transactions; - · Litigation or disputes: valuing businesses or assets; and - Bankruptcies: supporting the restructuring process or the sale of business assets. - Interim management/Focused consulting.
 With our acquisition of Speltz and Weis LLC, we can provide additional services to distressed hospitals and other healthcare facilities.
-Our interim management/focused consulting practice typically provides the following services: - Interim management: serving as on-site senior management, including Chief Executive Officer, Chief Operating Officer and Chief Financial Officer, with a specialization in managing distressed hospital systems and facilities; also provide chief restructuring officers to facilities in bankruptcy; - Focused consulting: the interim managers are supported by consultants that provide revenue cycle improvements, cost reduction initiatives, clinical support, revenue generation/business development, financial planning and analysis and litigation support; and - Bankruptcies, workouts and restructuring: in addition to providing chief restructuring officers to facilities in bankruptcy, we provide creditor relations and facilitation and reorganization planning and out-of-court workouts.
+Our interim management/focused consulting practice typically provides the following services: - Interim management: serving as on-site senior management, including Chief Executive Officer, Chief Operating Officer and Chief Financial Officer, with a specialization in managing distressed hospital systems and facilities; also provide chief restructuring officers to facilities in bankruptcy; - •Focused consulting: the interim managers are supported by consultants that provide revenue cycle improvements, cost reduction initiatives, clinical support, revenue generation/business development, financial planning and analysis and litigation support; and - Bankruptcies, workouts and restructuring: in addition to providing chief restructuring officers to facilities in bankruptcy, we provide creditor relations and facilitation and reorganization planning and out-of-court workouts.

 Our Operational Consulting segment provides services designed to help clients improve the overall efficiency and effectiveness of their operations by enhancing revenue, reducing costs, managing regulatory compliance and maximizing procurement efficiencies.
-Our Operational Consulting segment consisted of 326 consultants as of December 31, 2005.
+Our Operational Consulting segment consisted of 273 consultants as of June 30, 2005.
 This segment's practices and the services they offer include:

 - Higher education.
 Our higher education practice provides operational consulting services to colleges, universities and academic medical centers.
 We provide financial modeling, operational process redesign, strategic planning and assessments and advice on software selection and implementation, especially in connection with helping research universities address the challenges and complexities of administering research programs, including the complex requirements of federally-funded research.
 Our research administration services include compliance assessments, cost recovery services and operations assistance.
-We also have extensive experience implementing the PeopleSoft Grants Suite as a technology solution to sponsored research administration challenges.
-Our experience is in the areas of Grants, Projects, Contracts, Billings, and Accounts Receivable applications. - Healthcare.
-Our healthcare practice helps healthcare providers and payors effectively address their strategic, operational, management, and financial challenges.
+We also have extensive experience implementing the PeopleSoft® Grants Suite as a technology solution to sponsored research administration challenges. - Mealthcare.
+Our healthcare practice helps healthcare providers and payors effectively address their strategic, operational and financial challenges.
 On the provider side, we help hospitals, physicians and other healthcare providers improve operations by performing assessments and implementing solutions designed to reduce costs and increase effectiveness.
 Our engagements typically focus on revenue cycle and cash acceleration, supply chain improvements, strategic growth and planning, financial planning and physician/ancillary services.
 Additionally, we provide risk management and regulatory compliance solutions.
 For healthcare payors, we focus on compliance and government contracting issues related to federal healthcare programs.
-Our Medicare contract services include Medicare contract transition and termination assistance, implementation of cost accounting standards, secondary payer analyses, strategic assessments, proposal support services and assistance related to implementation of the Medicare Modernization Act.
+Our Medicare contract services include Medicare contract transition and termination assistance, implementation of cost accounting standards, secondary payer analyses, strategic assessments, proposal support services and assistance related to implementation of the

+Medicare Modernization Act.
 We assist pharmaceutical companies with pricing analyses and related aspects of regulatory disclosures and calculations.
 We also assist health plans with various operational issues including claims processing over and under-payments, Pharmacy Benefit Manager audits and business performance reporting.